 Northeastern Illinois University has established student media organizations as an integral part of its responsibility for enhancing student life.
 Student Leadership Development facilitates the work of four student-run media organizations:

-- WZRD, a 100-watt campus radio station, featuring an eclectic “freeform” format of music, live performances and interviews and news and commentaries on current events
+- WZRD, a 100-watt campus radio station featuring an eclectic “freeform” format of music, live performances and interviews, and news and commentaries on current events

-As per the Illinois College Campus Press Act and the SGA Student Bill of Rights, the work produced by our student media organizations is free from censorship and is not subject to prior review by University officials.
+Per the Illinois College Campus Press Act and the SGA Student Bill of Rights, the work produced by our student media organizations is free from censorship and is not subject to prior review by University officials.